arthurdouillard/hugo-website/content/post/selective-search.md

 ## 3. Different Similarity Measures

-The most interesting part of this algorithm is the various metrics used to assess similarity between boxes.
+The most interesting part of this algorithm is the different metrics used to assess similarity between boxes.

 Four similarity measures are defined: Color, texture, size, fitness.
 These metrics are based on features computed with the pixels' values.
-It would be very slow to re-compute these features each time boxes are merged.
+It would be slow to re-compute these features each time boxes are merged.
 The authors designed these features so that they could be merged and *propagated* to the new box without re-computing everything.